Grow Your Accounting Business Online With WordPress

 - Feeds allow users to subscribe

-- There are multiple ways readers can receive your content (e.g. subscribers can read the content on their mobile device using different applications)
+- RSS provides several ways for readers to receive your content (e.g. subscribers can read the content on their mobile device using feed readers)

 - RSS is built into WordPress